 The HOPE scholarship can be applied to tuition and other UGA fees for study abroad.
-Students are encouraged to apply for a Kicklighter Study Abroad Travel Grant, offered by the Department of Germanic & Slavic Studies.
-Franklin College and the Office of International Education also offer some financial aid.
+Students who have a Russian major or minor are encouraged to apply for a Kicklighter Study Abroad Travel Grant, offered by the Department of Germanic & Slavic Studies.
+Franklin College and the Office of International Education also offer some financial aid and scholarships.
 Additionally, the Benjamin Gilman InternationalScholarship programs offers grants to students with limited financial means.

 Students on the 2015 UGA Russia Study Abroad Program at Peterhof